hrishikeshtak/ELK_Stack/README.md

 4. Install Logstash :

+    Generate SSL Certificates :

+      Since we are going to use Logstash Forwarder to ship logs from our Servers to our Logstash Server, we need to create an SSL certificate and key pair.
+The certificate is used by the Logstash Forwarder to verify the identity of Logstash Server. we have to add IP address of our server in /etc/ssl/openssl.cnf under [ v3_ca ] section in the file.

     install_Logstash() function , from script "setup-elasticsearch-logstash-kibana4-as-a-service.sh"
     install Logstash and we will required SSL Certificates .

-      Generate SSL Certificates
-      Since we are going to use Logstash Forwarder to ship logs from our Servers to our Logstash Server, we need to create an SSL certificate and key pair.
-The certificate is used by the Logstash Forwarder to verify the identity of Logstash Server.